hafsaamann/hafsaamann/README.md

 # Hi, I'm Hafsa Aman 👋

 ## About Me
-I'm a Computer Science graduate from Lewis University, passionate about web development, cloud computing, and Linux system administration.
-I enjoy working on tech projects that solve real-world problems and continuously learning new tools and technologies.
+I'm a Computer Science graduate passionate about solving real-world challenges through technology.
+I enjoy exploring various computing areas, from software development to cloud computing and systems administration, and am dedicated to continuously learning new skills and technologies.

 ### Interests:
 - Web Development (HTML, CSS)